sulinchowdhury/sulinchowdhury2.github.io/_pages/about.md

 In my current work, I bring together big datasets in innovative ways and apply econometric and geospatial tools to understand how local governments respond to oil discoveries, how participation in volatile natural resource sectors shapes workers' careers, and how special interest politics drive deforestation in the Amazon. <br/>

-I am an affiliate of the [Latin American, Caribbean, and Iberian Studies Program]( https://lacis.wisc.edu/), the Institute for Research on Poverty, and the Elections Research Center.
+I am an affiliate of the [Latin American, Caribbean, and Iberian Studies Program]( https://lacis.wisc.edu/).
 My work has been funded by the São Paulo Research Foundation (FAPESP), the Institute for Regional and International Studies, Tinker Nave, and a UW Graduate Fellowship.
 Prior to my PhD, I was a Fulbright Research Fellow at [Unicamp](https://www.eco.unicamp.br/nea/) in Brazil.
 I received a BS in Economics from the University of Minnesota.